Franklin's lost expedition: McClintock expedition

-The McClintock expedition also found a human skeleton on the southern coast of King William Island.
-Still clothed, it was searched, and some papers were found, including a seaman's certificate for Chief Petty Officer Harry Peglar, Captain of the Foretop, HMS Terror.
-However, since the uniform was that of a ship's steward, it is more likely that the body was that of Thomas Armitage, gun-room steward on Terror and a shipmate of Peglar, whose papers he carried.
+On the island's southern coast, McClintock's searchers found another skeleton.
+Still clothed, it was searched, and some papers were found, including a seaman's certificate for Chief Petty Officer Harry Peglar of Terror.
+Since the uniform was that of a ship's steward, it is more likely that the body was that of Thomas Armitage, gun-room steward on Terror and a shipmate of Peglar, whose papers he carried.
+McClintock himself took testimony from the Inuit about the expedition's disastrous end.